 \section{Two Higgs Doublet Model 2HDM}

-In Two Higgs Doublet Model, the Higgs sectors are considered and by the beyond standard model, Higgs sector are extended.
-The Two-Higgs-Doublet Model (2HDM) is a Beyond Standard Model theory which is proficient of solving some of the problems declared above while still maintaining the good agreement between the Standard Model and experiments.
-The 2HDM offers a simple extension of the Standard Model.
-2HDM is the easy and less complex possible extension in the above focus.
-Supersymmetric theories show that the scalar are associated to chiral multiplets and opposite chirality is found in their complex conjugates.
-2HDM is able as it has flexibility of the scalar mass spectrum and because of CP violation which is additional source of it.
-In 2HDM there have been done much works.
-It is the most attractive feature of 2HDMs that it smoothens the way for initiating new possibilities for explicit or for the automatic CP violation ~\cite{fk}.
-Two-Higgs-doublet models can be splitted in the following types ~\cite{fe} on behalf of conditions that the doublet $ \phi $ couple to which fermions coupling.
+The 2HDM is extension of the SM which is featured in many BSM theories.
+This model is proficient in solving some of the problems in SM while still maintaining the good agreement between the SM and experiments.
+The 2HDM offers the most simple extension of the SM where the Higgs sector is extended by including an additional doublet in the theory.
+The Supersymmetric theories show that the scalars are associated to chiral multiplets and opposite chirality is found in their complex conjugates.
+The most attractive feature of 2HDM that it smoothens the way for initiating new possibilities for explicit or for the automatic CP violation ~\cite{fk}.
 Each class of 2HDM gives interesting environment and unique phenomenology.
-On the basis of which type of fermions coupled with which doublet, the 2HDM is divided into different types shown in table~\ref{tab:1}.
+The 2HDM is divided into four types depending on the coupling of fermions with the doublets as shown in Table~\ref{tab:1}.